Appendix A: Complete Comparison Table

 | Who Changed It |

-GOD NEVER CHANGED IT "Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law" (Matthew 5:18) Heaven and earth still here = Law still binding |
+GOD NEVER CHANGED IT “Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law” (Matthew 5:18) Heaven and earth are still here, so the law is still binding |

 CATHOLIC CHURCH “The Catholic Church for over one thousand years before the existence of a Protestant, by virtue of her divine mission, changed the day from Saturday to Sunday” - Catholic Mirror, 1893 |